 Distributions paid on the ADSs or Class A ordinary shares (including any amounts withheld to reflect PRC withholding taxes, as discussed above under "- People's Republic of China Taxation"), other than certain pro rata distributions of ADSs or Class A ordinary shares, will be treated as dividends to the extent paid out of our current or accumulated earnings and profits, as determined under U.S. federal income tax principles.
 Because we do not maintain calculations of our earnings and profits under U.S. federal income tax principles, it is expected that distributions generally will be reported to U.S. Holders as dividends.
-Dividends will not be eligible for the dividends-received deduction generally available to U.S. corporations under the Code.
-Subject to applicable limitations, dividends paid to certain non-corporate U.S. Holders of ADSs may be taxable at a preferential rate.
+Dividends will not be eligible for the dividends-received deduction generally available to U.S. Holders of ADSs may be taxable at a preferential rate.
 Non-corporate U.S. Holders should consult their tax advisers regarding the availability of this preferential tax rate on dividends in their particular circumstances.